NFive/nfive.github.io/docs/getting-started-troubleshooting.md

   Make sure your database charset is correctly set for NFive.
 See [Database Setup](database#configuration) for instructions.

+- `MySql.Data.MySqlClient.MySqlException: Table '<database>.boothistories' doesn't exist`

+  If you try to start the server for the first time and receive this error, simply drop the database and try again.

 ### FiveM License Key

 - `GlobalError: Could not authenticate server license key.`